 4. Make it about the other person

 During your time talking with someone, make it as much about them as possible.
-In other words, keep the conversation focused on their world as much as you can.
+In other words, keep the conversation focused on their world as much as possible.
 This will help you to seem friendlier, more interesting, and more fun to talk to.

-It can be easy for them to send the conversation back toward you and when this happens, answer their questions and then try to get the light shining back on them to help with effective networking.
+It can be easy for them to redirect the conversation back toward you.
+When this happens, answer their questions and then try to get the light shining back on them to help with effective networking.

 5. Ask good questions